Imagine it’s noon, and you’re about 15 minutes en route to a critical 2:00 p.m. appointment for a job that you need and want.

 If you want wealth to be your reality then choose to learn and do the things to accomplish that goal.

 Our mission is to enhance your wealth literacy.
-The ChoosingWealth.com website was envisioned and designed to help people make more informed money and lifestyle choices that improve their potential for a wealthy future.
-The tools and ideas available through the website can help you think, plan, and act on financial choices unique to you.
+The ChoosingWealth.com and WealthLiteracyInstitute.com websites were envisioned and designed to help people make more informed money and lifestyle choices that improve their potential for a wealthy future.
+The tools and ideas available through the websites can help you think, plan, and act on financial choices unique to you.

 The Choosing Wealth™ Calculator, the Wealthy by Choice book, and the Choosing your Path to Wealth Calendar and Diary are available as stand-alone products, or bundled together in our Wealth Choosers Club Membership.